IBE160/SG-Ostfold/proposal.md

   - Form submission and result rendering
 - **Seed Data**:
   - Mock data generator script (5–10 reports across shifts)

+### End-to-End Testing (E2E)

+- E2E tests will be performed using **Playwright** (or **Cypress**) to simulate full user interactions.
+- Test scenarios will include:
+  - Logging in with different roles (Shift Leader, Manager)
+  - Creating a new shift report and validating form feedback
+  - Submitting a report and confirming AI summary appears
+  - Filtering and exporting reports to CSV
+- Tests will run automatically before deployment to ensure stability and prevent regressions.

 ## AI Integration Plan